Missions and Outreach

 The Bonhams work in Medellin, Colombia, where they provide theological education at the Seminario Biblico Reformado.
 They have been missionaries with Mission to the World for some time, previously working in Arequipa, Peru with the Gutierrez family.

 “To share the Gospel of our Lord Jesus Christ and uphold the Sanctity of Human Life in all stages and circumstances.”
 CareNet of Puget Sound has had a longstanding connection with Faith Presbyterian Church, which helped to found it some years ago.
 The agency has multiple centers working to provide free pregnancy tests and other pro-life services to mothers in need.
 Kim Triller or Dawn Darby would be happy to answer questions, or more information can be found at their website: https://carenetps.org/.

 Brendan and Erin Connally, both alumni of our Covenant High School, work with the Quechua people of Peru through SIM (Serving in Mission).
 Brendan works with Scripture storytelling and teaching in remote villages, while Erin provides dental services to the indigenous people.
 Click here for a video of their work, or here for an article about them.

 Located in Lookout Mountain, Georgia, Covenant College is the official college of the Presbyterian Church in America.
-Faith Presbyterian Church has many students who attend, and Pastor Robert S. Rayburn has for many years served on the board of the college.
+Faith Presbyterian Church has many students who attend, and Pastor Robert S. Rayburn served on the board of the college for many years.
 Students from the church are eligible for a special scholarship.
 The college’s website can be found at https://covenant.edu/.